klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

   	update_events = {"TextChanged", "TextChangedI"}
   })
   ```
-- `region_check_events`: Events on which to leave the current snippet if the
+- `region_check_events`: Events on which to leave the current snippet-root if
-  cursor is outside its' 'region'.
+  the cursor is outside its' 'region'.
 Disabled by default, `'CursorMoved'`,
   `'CursorHold'` or `'InsertEnter'` seem reasonable.
 - `delete_check_events`: When to check if the current snippet was deleted, and
   if so, remove it from the history.
 Off by default, `'TextChanged'` (perhaps